How to install a dash cam

 Best place to mount your dash cam

-A dash cam must be fitted behind the rear-view mirror so it's in the centre of your windscreen, but not obtrusive to your line of sight.
-This ensures it will capture both lanes of the road ahead, along with the signage on either side.
+A dash cam should be fitted behind the rear-view mirror so it's in the centre of your windscreen, but not obtrusive to your line of sight.
+This ensures it will capture both lanes of the road ahead and the signage on either side.

 The best dash cams come with a nice long power lead, so you can tuck it around the edge of your windscreen before trailing it to the cigarette lighter.
 Make sure you don't simply plug it in directly, leaving the cable hanging down and getting in the way.